silnrsi/font-arab-tools/documentation/source/developer.md

 Any files that are shared within these three font projects must, within all four repos, be in the same location.
 For example, all four of these repos have the following shared files
 ```
                 .../source/opentype/gsub.feax
+                .../source/opentype/gpos.feax
                 .../tools/absgenftml.py
                 .../tools/absgenclasses.py
-                .../tools/abscopySHLfiles.sh
+                .../tools/copycommon-shl
 ```

-Development of these shared files can happen in any of the repos and then the script `tools/abscopySHLfiles.sh` can be used to propagate changes to all the other repos.
+Development of these shared files can happen in any of the repos and then the script `tools/copycommon-shl` can be used to propagate changes to all the other repos.
 A `-q` option exists for those who prefer less verbose progress messaging.

+# Project-specific developer information
+## Awami Nastaliq

-# Awami Nastaliq
+Awami Nastaliq has extensive developer documentation [in the repo](https://github.com/silnrsi/font-awami/tree/master/documentation/developer).

-_TODO: We need developer documentation somewhere, not necessarily here.
-Currently it is in Google Docs._

-# Naskh, Kano-style
+## Naskh, Kano-style

 These two fonts could potentially use the same codebase as each other in the future.
 However, Alkalami has many swash tailed glyphs that Ruwudu did not need.
 At this point the two fonts have the same character set.